amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

 ### quick-sort.js

 Summarizing Partition

-d
-The range that we are going to do partition, i.e. defining the
-“sub array” using min and max
+The range that we are going to do partition, i.e. defining the “sub array” using min and max index

-index
-Our pivot is always the
+Our pivot is always the rightmost element (at last index)
-rightmost element

 We start from i = -1 (or min index -1)

 If the element j is smaller than pivot, then we will do i++ and swap element i with element j

-After finished all the
-comparison, we are going to
-put the pivot at the right
-position, which is position i+1
+After finished all the comparison, we are going to put the pivot at the right position, which is position i+1

 # Merge Sort